GuitarML/pedalnet/README.md

    hardware.
 I found that a model with only 5 channels was able to sufficiently model some effects, and this reduces the model size and allows the plugin to use less processing power.
+5. When recording samples, try to maximize the volume levels without clipping.
+   The levels you train the model at will be reproduced by the plugin.
+Also try to make the pre effect and post effect wav samples equal in volume levels.
+   Even though the actual amp or effect may raise the level significantly, this isn't necessarily desirable in the end plugin.

 ---------------------------------------------------------------------------